WorldCereal/worldcereal-documentation/intro/system_overview.md

 - Ability to use uploaded in-situ reference data to train your custom models.
 - The default cropland model will continuously be updated, based on new training data being added to the system.
 - Also the construction of default crop type models is ongoing.
+- Training of crop type models in a hierarchical way.
+- Onboarding of the processing system in the ESA Network of Resources.

 ### Visualization and Dissemination Module